Frequently Asked Questions

 - 06

-A wide range of people seek counseling for a variety of issues.
+A wide range of people seek therapy for a variety of issues.
 Some of the reasons include desire for personal growth, navigating temporary or long periods of depression or anxiety, managing stress, tackling substance abuse issues, improving relationships and communication skills and better understanding one’s past and how it impacts life, mood and relationships in the present day.

 Whatever your reason for considering counseling, it’s likely a good one.
-If you are in doubt or have any questions about coming in, please email MOCWC - contact@mocwc.com - with your concerns.
-We would be happy to guide you!
+If you are in doubt or have any questions about starting therapy, please email us - Contact@mocwc.com

 - 07

 This is a very difficult question.
 The answer ultimately lies within you as a client.
 You know better than anyone your personal goals and desire to make progress made in therapy.
-If you are seeking short-term therapy, let your therapist know at the first session that this is your goal.
+If you are seeking short term therapy, let your therapist know at the first session that this is your goal.
 This allows the therapist to tailor sessions to your targeted goals so you can have your specific needs met in a brief period of time.
 Brief supportive counseling can often be useful for moving through a life transition.

 Longer term therapy is typically helpful in solving long standing patterns and creating lasting changes.
 The length of therapy depends on you and your goals.
 Research has shown that most clients are 75% better in terms of symptom relief within 26 sessions.
 If your goals are less specific and you wish to work on a deeper or broader level, your therapist will work within that framework as well.